CoreumFoundation/coreum/crust/cmd/corezstress/README.md

 - `--transactions` - number of transactions to send from each account

-Keep in mind that number of transactions specified by `--transactions` is executed concurrently by each account, so if you execute `corezstress --accounts=1000 --transactions=1000` then the total number of 1 million transactions is executed.
+Keep in mind that number of transactions specified by `--transactions` is executed concurrently by each account, so if you execute `crustzstress --accounts=1000 --transactions=1000` then the total number of 1 million transactions is executed.
 If you use 16 instances to run the benchmark then 16 millions of transactions is broadcasted to the blockchain all together.

 Accounts send transactions in parallel, so if you run an instance with 16 accounts then there are 16 goroutines,